gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Neither Consensus nor the few people who know the truth about the Makers want the Makers to return
 -   Notable places
     -   Rusty Bridge: a town of about a thousand people
-        -   After the events of *Maddy Roo*, a small bot encampment is taking shape nearby
+    -   Botsville: a small bot encampment taking shape near Rusty Bridge
     -   Heck: a bot "city"
         -   The story reveals that it was the base from which the Makers' ark was launched
         -   Consensus bots are still running experiments there in automated laboratories because their programming tells them to